Project Structure

 Overview

-Inkeep Agent projects follow a standardized directory structure that enables the CLI to automatically discover and manage your agents, graphs, tools, and configurations.
+Inkeep Agent projects follow a standardized directory structure that enables the CLI to automatically discover and manage your Agents, Sub Agents, tools, and configurations.
 This convention-based approach simplifies project organization and deployment workflows.

 Standard Project Layout